18F/hub/_pages/public_chat.md

     cf restage slackin
     ```

-If you get an error on the last step, ask in #devops to give you the appropriate permissions, or do it for you.
+Ask in #devops if you need any help.